 The thing about the truth is you have to be clear of your intentions and where it may land.
 Because your truth is your truth as far as you know it, as far as you have experienced it or as far as you have observed.
-I’m glad that we are now moving away from ignoring or worse still denying people’s lived experiences and learning to listen and take action for a better future for all.
+I’m glad we are now moving away from ignoring or worse still denying people’s lived experiences and learning to listen and take action for a better future for all.
 I’m landing what I can whilst I can and sharing what may be my most useful lessons for us all.

 Over the years I’ve had the privilege of walking alongside fellow artists, thinkers and academics and people going about their daily lives who share their points of view coming from where they’re from.